SmartTokenLabs/token-negotiator/README.md

 ### Authenticate ownership of off chain Token

-Authenicating ownership of the token will provide a proof with a limited expiry.
+Authenticating ownership of the token will provide a proof with a limited expiry.

 ````javascript